Reflection for Today ▶️ ⏩ ⏹️

 3 John 20:29

-4 A different, and very poignant understanding of this story can be found in Wounds of Christ by Br.
-Valentinus Bayuhadi Ruseno, 2016
+4 A different, and very poignant understanding of this story can be found in the words of Br.
+Valentinus Bayuhadi Ruseno, Wounds of Christ, April 2016